top of page

 b.
 1982, Harare, Zimbabwe

-Solo exhibitions include: Instruments of Memory / Simbi dzeNdangariro at SMAC Gallery in Stellenbosch in 2016; don’t worry be happy, part of Tomorrows/Today for the Special Project Section at the Cape Town Art Fair in 2016; Quantumlogik at Gallery Delta in Zimbabwe in 2014 and Facsimiles of Energy in 2011, also at Gallery Delta in Harare, Zimbabwe.
+In 2016 Hwati was the winner of the Cape Town Art Fair’s curated Special Projects Section: Tomorrows/Today.
+In 2015 he participated in the Zimbabwean Cultural Centre of Detroit (ZCCD) Artist Exchange programme, partnered with the Witt Visiting Artist Program at the Stamp School of Art and Design in Michigan.
+Solo exhibitions include Sokunge / As if at SMAC Gallery in Johannesburg, South Africa in 2019; Instruments of Memory / Simbi dzeNdangariro at SMAC Gallery in Stellenbosch in 2016; don’t worry be happy, part of Tomorrows/Today for the Special Project Section at the Cape Town Art Fair in 2016; Quantumlogik at Gallery Delta in Zimbabwe in 2014 and Facsimiles of Energy in 2011, also at Gallery Delta in Harare, Zimbabwe.